siddharth-sing-h/siddharth-sing-h.github.io/_pages/about.md

 About
 ======
-> I was born and brought up in Jaipur, Rajasthan.
+> I was born and brought up in Jaipur, India.

-> I graduated with a dual major in Physics and Mechanical engineering in 2020 from BITS Pilani.
+> I graduated with a dual major in Physics and Mechanical engineering in 2020 from BITS Pilani, Pilani, Raj.,India.

 > I am currently working as a Research assistant in [SQD Lab](https://sites.google.com/view/sqd-lab/home) with Prof. [Vibhor Singh](https://iiscprofiles.irins.org/profile/66393) in the Indian Institute of Sciences, Bangalore.
 I am also remotely working with Prof.[Ashok Ajoy](http://www.cchem.berkeley.edu/aagrp/people.html) in University of California, Berkeley.